Xavier Nady: Colorado Rockies

 Nady signed a minor league deal with the Colorado Rockies on June 30, 2013.

-Second stint with Padres
+Second stint with Padres (2014)

 Nady signed a minor league deal with the San Diego Padres in January 2014.
 He was designated for assignment on May 5, 2014.
 On May 11, Nady refused his outright assignment and elected free agency.

 Seattle Mariners

 On May 27, 2014, Nady signed a minor league deal with the Seattle Mariners.
 He exercised an opt-out clause in his contract on June 26, becoming a free agent.

 Coaching career

 On June 20, 2015, Nady began his tenure as the hitting coach for the Lake Elsinore Storm, the Single A affiliate of the San Diego Padres.
+He has since taken a job as a scout and recruiter for agent Scott Boras.

 Personal life

-Nady's wife, Meredith, had their first child, a son, on July 15, 2008.
+Nady's wife, Meredith, had their first child, a son named Xavier VII, on July 15, 2008.
 His second son was born on September 8, 2011.
+The Nady family traces its lineage back to France before moving to Iowa in the mid-19th century.
+The first Xavier Nady can be traced back to the 16th century French hamlet of Auxelles-Bas.
 His uncle is boxing referee Jay Nady.
+His cousin is football coach Jeff Nady.

 After an intestinal illness prior to spring training in 2007, Nady was tested for Crohn's disease due to family history of the disease.
 The tests turned out negative and Nady was instead diagnosed with a minor infection of the small intestines.